 None of these bills are getting through the Republican-controlled Senate, but that isn’t the point.
 The point is to show that Democrats have a viable governing program that is far from radical.

-When Trump inevitably accuses his Democratic challenger, whoever that might be, of wanting to bring socialism to America, they can point to the litany of bills Pelosi has passed with in many cases unanimous Democratic support that show the party’s program is actually reasonable and mainstream.
+When Trump inevitably accuses his Democratic challenger, whoever that might be, of wanting to bring socialism to America, they can point to the litany of bills Pelosi has passed with in many cases unanimous Democratic support to prove the party’s program is actually reasonable and mainstream.